Accreditation and Affiliations

 The Importance of Education

 The student is the most important factor in the development and growth of the collegiate experience.
 Students seek out higher education to build upon their knowledge, skills, and understanding of the world around them.
-The staff, faculty, administrators, and board of trustees are entrusted with creating an atmosphere the promotes diversity, equity, and inclusion in the policies, procedures, practices, and programming of the college.
+The staff, faculty, administrators, and board of trustees are entrusted with creating an atmosphere that promotes diversity, equity, and inclusion in the policies, procedures, practices, and programming of the college.
 It is the duty of these leaders to prioritize the needs of the most marginalized populations in their development and maintenance of programs and services that are designed to assist students in developing personal autonomy, social competence, social conscience, and creative capacity.

 Mt.
 San Jacinto College is committed to providing the resources such achievement requires including: